DocLD-FinTabNet: Leading Table Extraction on Financial Documents

 - Merged headers and subtotals — DocLD's agentic extraction preserves structure with explicit

-rowspan/colspan. - Dense numeric tables — VLM-based extraction handles thin borders and small text.
+rowspan/colspanin HTML output. - Dense numeric tables — VLM-based extraction handles thin borders and small text in financial layouts.

-- Consistent output — HTML format with proper structure for downstream pipelines.
+- Consistent output — structured HTML format with proper table semantics for downstream pipelines.

 Data Sources and References